 The residential development will be a pioneering model of sustainability, with new construction designed to rigorous Passivhaus standards, and the Victorian villa retrofitted to equivalent low-energy EnerPHit principles.
 The landscape and ecology strategy is designed to improve and enhance biodiversity, with an 80% net gain over the site.
 Construction will commence in summer 2023, and the project is due to be completed in 2025-26.

 We are currently auditing our gas central heating system to assess which green systems can replace our gas boilers in the future.

 Hall Statements on Sustainability

-- St Edmund Hall has assessed its carbon baseline and published it on this webpage in accordance with our forthcoming Sustainability Strategy.
+- St Edmund Hall has assessed its carbon baseline and published it on this webpage in accordance with our Environmental and Sustainability Strategy 2022.

 - We have set out our public milestones for our sustainability aims in the Hall’s 10 year strategy on page 27.
 Notably, we aim by 2030 to become as close as possible to zero net energy use, e.g. implementing energy production through open-loop geothermal energy, solar panels, biodigesters and/or other means.

 - We are working on a policy that will recognise Environmental, Social and Governance (ESG) considerations when accepting grants and donations.